-The sriracha and pickle juice in this sauce add a fun, layered tangy flavor.
+The sriracha and pickle juice in this sauce adds a fun, layered tangy flavor.
 Adding some pickles to the mix for some added crunch.
-Who said eating your veggies have to be boring?!
+Who said eating your veggies has to be boring?!

 Make sure you use the silken tofu to make the sauce extra smooth.
 Tofu is wonderful in that you can use it in place of dairy to make creamy, protein-rich based sauces in a healthier way.
 Tofu is low in fat, and you can just add the spices and flavorings to make it taste just the way you like, without any unnecessary fat.

 I’d love to hear your feedback in the comments below for this Vegan Macaroni Salad recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!

 - 4½ cups cooked elbow macaroni not rinsed, cooled

 - ½ cup broccoli florets